iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 - When we map an extenal volume to a internal volume inside container, the external volume is mapped within the docker container.
 Hence everything that are written inside the container are persisted.
 - If the volume do not live in the `/var/lib/docker/volume` folder, then we need provide the absolute path instead of only the name.
 This type of mounting is know as **BIND-MOUNTING**.

-- All these file system managment we spoke earlier are managed by **Storage drivers**.
+- All these file system management we spoke earlier are managed by **Storage drivers**.
   - AUFS
   - ZFS
   - BTFRS